 Instructions

 - Start the Potatoes: Bring a large pot of salted water to a boil.
 Boil potatoes for 15 minutes.
 They'll be fork tender.
 Drain them and transfer to the prepared pan.
 Smash each one down with the bottom of a bowl or glass.
 Add 2 tbsp olive oil to a small bowl with the garlic and thyme.
 Mix together, and drizzle over the smashed potatoes.
 Sprinkle generously with salt and pepper.
-Cook for 16 - 22 minutes.
-The potatoes should be deeply golden brown and crispy on their undersides.
+Cook for 16 – 22 minutes.
+They should be deeply golden brown and crispy on their undersides.
 If these are done before the lamb, set aside and cover with foil or a clean kitchen towel to keep warm.

-- Cook the Lamb Chops: Once the potatoes are in the oven, start on the lamb chops.
+- Cook the Lamb Chops: Once the taters are in the oven, start on the lamb chops.
 Melt 2 tbsp of butter in a large skillet over medium heat.
-Add the lamb chops, and cook 5-6 minutes - they'll be deeply browned on the bottom.
+Add the lamb chops, and cook 5-6 minutes – they'll be deeply browned on the bottom.
 Flip them over, and use a meat thermometer to monitor their temperature as they finish cooking.
 Cook 4-6 minutes more.
 We're looking for 145 degrees F for medium rare chops, 160 for medium, and 170 for well done.
-Make sure to stick the meat thermometer into the thickest part of the meat, and stick if halfway through the meat - don't let it touch any bones or the pan, for an accurate reading.
+Make sure to stick the meat thermometer into the thickest part of the meat, and stick if halfway through the meat – don't let it touch any bones or the pan, for an accurate reading.
 Once they're done, set aside on a clean plate and cover with foil to keep warm.

 - Make the Sauce: Don't clean out the pan.
 Add the shallot, garlic, and sprigs of fresh thyme to the drippings in the pan, and cook for 1-2 minutes, until the shallot is softened.
 Add the broth (or white wine) and stir it in.
 Cook 2 more minutes to let the liquid reduce a bit.
 Add 2 more tablespoons of butter, along with the lemon juice & zest.
 Add salt and pepper to taste.
 Cook this for 1-2 minutes to let the butter melt and the flavors meld together.